SSDLC Hub

 Results & Recommendations

-This shift in perspective improved communication across the board.
-We used the Bow-Tie model to explain our strategy to management: "We are fixing controls on the left side (Causes) to prevent the Center Event (Compromise)."
+The shift in perspective improved communication across the board.
+We used the Bow-Tie model to explain the strategy to management: “We are fixing controls on the left side (causes) to prevent the centre event (compromise).”

 Area Before TLCTC After TLCTC

-SAST Triage Whack-a-mole with flat CWE lists Prioritized by Threat Cluster & Attack Paths
+SAST Triage Whack-a-mole with flat CWE lists Prioritised by threat cluster & attack paths

 Reporting “We have 150 open vulnerabilities” “Our primary risk is #2 Exploiting Server”